 White Label Project (funded by Robert Wood Johnson Foundation)

-Now accepting applications to join the White Label Project!
+We are currently no longer accepting applications to join the White Label Project.

 With this request for proposals (RFP) Genetic Alliance invites organizations, communities, projects, programs, and other collectives interested in health to participate in creating a survey, registry, or campaign using the Platform for Engaging Everyone Responsibly (PEER).
 PEER enables individuals to share health information on their own terms.
 This allows trusted communities to collect information, and help advance health for their members while addressing issues that matter to them.

 Genetic Alliance will choose sixteen organizations interested in health to utilize PEER to engage their communities in participant-centric research.
 Ten of these slots will be given to community-based organizations serving marginalized communities, and six slots will be given to disease-related advocacy organizations.
 These organizations will help Genetic Alliance to assess the experience of PEER sponsors, for the platform’s ease of use and also for their participants’ reaction to sharing.
 This project is supported by a grant from the Robert Wood Johnson Foundation (RWJF) and RWJF staff will participate in it and monitor its progress.

 Request for Proposals Released: February 8, 2016

 Proposals Due: March 17, 2016, 11:59 PM EST

 Applicants Notified of Decision: (new date) Friday, March 25, 2016